webchick/temporalio_cms/README.md

    ```

 2. **Overlay services** – `docker/docker-compose.overlay.yml` defines our worker, REST proxy, Drupal, and WordPress containers.
 Drupal is built from `docker/drupal-cms/Dockerfile`, which bakes the Drupal CMS distribution into the image.
 All services attach to the same `temporal-network` created by the upstream compose file.
+   - The Drupal container waits for `drupal-db`, then runs `drush site:install drupal_cms_installer` automatically with the credentials defined in the compose file (see the `DRUPAL_*` variables to override site name/admin login).
+   - WordPress still uses its regular first-run wizard; you can complete it at <http://localhost:8081>.

 3. **One-command runner** – `./stack.sh` (at the repo root) wraps the combined compose invocation: